stoic-roboticist/kmriiwa_ws_devel/README.md

 To establish communication between the KMR and ROS2, this package sets up a TCP or UDP connection which receives and sends information between the two systems.

 ### kmr_concatenator
-As the preferred SLAM software SLAM_Toolbox only takes in data from a single LaserScan topic, data from the two laser scanners on the KMR has to be concatenated and transformed.
+As the preferred SLAM software SLAM_Toolbox only takes in data from a single LaserScan topic, data from the two laser scanners on the KMR has to be transformed and concatenated.
 This package concatenates the data by converting between LaserScan and PointCloud2 and transforming the individual points before adding them back together.
-It is also supported by a node from the 'laserscan_to_pointcloud' package with the pointcloud_to_laserscan_node.
+It is also supported by the 'laserscan_to_pointcloud' package with the pointcloud_to_laserscan_node.

 ### kmr_manipulator
-To enable the use of a Robotiq gripper outside of the KUKA system, this package was developed.
-It takes in ROS commands and translates them into movement of the gripper.
+This package was developed to enable the use of a Robotiq gripper outside of the KUKA system.
+It takes commands from a topic and translates them into movement of the gripper.

 ### kmr_moveit2
 This package enables trajectory generation for the iiwa arm by integrating MoveIt2.